Beyond Insight

 From theory to real-world leadership behaviour

-Neuroscience becomes valuable only when it translates into measurable behavioural change in real operating environments.
+Interrupting the loop is the most important step.
+Neuroscience becomes valuable only when it breaks automatic reactions, and creates a choice for you in the moment, which then translates into measurable behavioural change in real operating environments.

 Leadership decisions are rarely made in controlled settings.
 They occur amid ambiguity, emotional load, competing priorities, and time pressure.
 In these conditions, theoretical knowledge or conceptual understanding has limited impact unless it is embedded into how the brain functions in real time.